alwayswelcom/KS-contract/README.md

 ## Deploy

-Deploy the Klima tokens (KLIMA, sKLIMA, wsKLIMA).
+Deploy the tokens.
 ```
 npx hardhat run --network <network_name> ./scripts/deploy_KLIMA_Tokens.js
 ```

-Update `.env` with the KLIMA address from the previous step and with the BCT address and deploy the Klima treasury.
+Update `.env` with the address from the previous step and with the BCT address and deploy the treasury.
 ```
-npx hardhat run --network <network_name> ./scripts/deploy_KLIMA_treasury.js
+npx hardhat run --network <network_name> ./scripts/deploy_KS_treasury.js
 ```
 Note that sKLIMA is not set at the treasury contract and needs to be a separate transaction to add it as it stands.